 Personal injury lawyers can now manage your claim remotely

 As a result, the court and the government-run ‘injury clams portal’ remains fully operational, and during this time, we can still submit and progress your claim for you in the usual manner, click to view more on the best ways to progress.
 Of course, we now work in a way that respects the need to fight and beat the virus, for example, using virtual meetings and email.
 The insurance companies that deal with the vast majority of claims are fully open, with their claims handlers often working from home.
+The brain injury claims can also be dealt with when it comes to legal aid.

 The system is different but robust and fully functioning.
 There is no ethical reason to feel now is not the time to put your claim forward.